pwang649/myWiki/docs/Reinforcement Learning/MC.md

 &=v_\pi(s)
 \end{aligned}
 $$
 Thus, by the policy improvement theorem, $\pi^{\prime} \geq \pi$ (i.e., $v_{\pi^{\prime}}(s) \geq v_\pi(s)$, for all $\left.s \in \mathcal{S}\right)$.
-We now prove that equality can hold only when both $\pi^{\prime}$ and $\pi$ are optimal among the $\varepsilon$-soft policies, that is, when they are better than or equal to all other $\varepsilon$-soft policies.
+We now prove that equality can hold only when both $\pi^{\prime}$ and $\pi$ are optimal among the $\varepsilon$-soft policies, that is when they are better than or equal to all other $\varepsilon$-soft policies.

 ### Off-policy Prediction via Importance Sampling

 All learning control methods face a dilemma: They seek to learn action values conditional on subsequent *optimal* behavior, but they need to behave non-optimally in order to explore all actions (to *find* the optimal actions).
 How can they learn about the optimal policy while behaving according to an exploratory policy?
 The on-policy approach in the preceding section is actually a compromise-it learns action values not for the optimal policy, but for a near-optimal policy that still explores.
 A more straightforward approach is to use two policies, one that is learned about and that becomes the optimal policy, and one that is more exploratory and is used to generate behavior.
 The policy being learned about is called the *target policy*, and the policy used to generate behavior is called the *behavior policy*.
-In this case we say that learning is from data "off" the target policy, and the overall process is termed *off-policy learning*.
+In this case, we say that learning is from data "off" the target policy, and the overall process is termed *off-policy learning*.

-In this section we begin the study of off-policy methods by considering the prediction problem, in which both target and behavior policies are fixed.
+In this section, we begin the study of off-policy methods by considering the prediction problem, in which both target and behavior policies are fixed.
 That is, suppose we wish to estimate $v_\pi$ or $q_\pi$, but all we have are episodes following another policy $b$, where $b \neq \pi$.
 In this case, $\pi$ is the target policy, $b$ is the behavior policy, and both policies are considered fixed and given.

 In order to use episodes from $b$ to estimate values for $\pi$, we require that every action taken under $\pi$ is also taken, at least occasionally, under $b$.
 That is, we require that $\pi(a \mid s)>0$ implies $b(a \mid s)>0$.
 This is called the assumption of coverage.
 It follows from coverage that $b$ must be stochastic in states where it is not identical to $\pi$.
-The target policy $\pi$, on the other hand, may be deterministic, and, in fact, this is a case of particular interest in control applications.
+The target policy $\pi$, on the other hand, maybe deterministic, and, in fact, this is a case of particular interest in control applications.
 In control, the target policy is typically the deterministic greedy policy with respect to the current estimate of the action-value function.
 This policy becomes a deterministic optimal policy while the behavior policy remains stochastic and more exploratory, for example, an $\varepsilon$-greedy policy.
 In this section, however, we consider the prediction problem, in which $\pi$ is unchanging and given.

 Almost all off-policy methods utilize *importance sampling*, a general technique for estimating expected values under one distribution given samples from another.
 We apply importance sampling to off-policy learning by weighting returns according to the relative probability of their trajectories occurring under the target and behavior policies, called the *importance-sampling ratio*.
 Given a starting state $S_t$, the probability of the subsequent state-action trajectory, $A_t, S_{t+1}, A_{t+1}, \ldots, S_T$, occurring under any policy $\pi$ is
 $$